Sonnet 411

 When all the dust that made me alters so?

-Each day that remake differs ever slight,
+Each day remakes me, differing ever slight,

 As cracks and weathered edges here do show.

-Each year this sentient soil is so replaced
+Each year this sentient soil is replaced

 And I am not the man of yesterday,